 Desirée M. Cormier

-Desirée M. Cormier is a Director of ASG's Africa Practice, where she advises and assists clients on growth strategies across the African continent.
+Desirée M. Cormier is a Senior Director of ASG's Africa Practice, where she advises and assists clients on growth strategies across the African continent.
 Prior to joining ASG, Ms. Cormier was a Foreign Service Officer with the U.S. Department of State.
 In this role, she served in Tijuana, Mexico; Pretoria, South Africa; and Washington, D.C.
 From 2014 to 2015, she was the African Union and Multilateral Affairs Officer in the Bureau of African Affairs, where she focused on facilitating engagement with partner countries and organizations on areas of mutual concern.

 Ms. Cormier holds a B.A. in Political Science and Psychology from Stanford University and a M.A. in Public Policy from John F. Kennedy School of Government at Harvard University.
 She is fluent in Spanish and French.